Food Safety Modernization Act

 FSMA Key Dates

-The deadline to comply is fast approaching, are you ready?
+The deadline to comply is fast approaching.
+Are you ready?
 Is your supply chain ready?

-If you require further information or you have any questions on the Preventive Controls Rule requirements for facilities certificated to the BRC Global Standard for Food Safety please contact us.
+If you require further information, or you have any questions on the Preventive Controls Rule requirements for facilities certificated to the BRC Global Standard for Food Safety, please contact us.

-BRC FSMA TRaining
+BRC Global Standards FSMA Training

-The FSPCA course being offered through BRC is the only FDA recognized training aimed at satisfying the Qualified Individual training requirement.
-Gaining thorough understanding of The FDA Food Safety Modernization Act (FSMA) Preventative Controls for Human Food rules can be a time consuming and confusing task and to help you fully understand the new rules, BRC Global Standards are running a number of FDA recognized FSPCA courses that cover the Preventive Controls for Human Food Rule.
+Gaining thorough understanding of the FDA's FSMA Preventive Controls for Human Food rules can be a time-consuming and confusing task.
+To help you fully understand the new rules, BRC Global Standards are running a number of FDA-recognized Food Safety Preventive Controls Alliance (FSPCA) courses that cover the Preventive Controls for Human Food Rule.

-This course meets the Preventive Controls Qualified Individual Training requirements.
-It is taught by a Lead Instructor for the FSPCA Preventative Controls for Human Food Course.
-On completion of the course participants will receive their official FSPCA Preventive Controls Qualified Person certificate issued by AFDO.
+The FSPCA course being offered through BRC Global Standards Academy is the only FDA-recognized training aimed at satisfying the Preventive Controls Qualified Individual (PCQI) training requirement.
+It is taught by a Lead Instructor for the FSPCA Preventive Controls for Human Food course.
+On completion of the course, participants will receive their official FSPCA Preventive Controls Qualified Person certificate issued by AFDO.

-Hazard Analysis and Risk Based Preventive Controls (HARPC)
+Hazard Analysis and Risk-based Preventive Controls